In This Article

 Launch the Windows Admin Center portal and take the following steps:

-- Choose the desired server, then select the Azure File Sync from the left-hand-side, and then click Set up to enable Azure File Sync feature.
+1) Choose the desired server, then select the Azure File Sync from the left-hand side, and then click Set up to enable the Azure File Sync feature.

-- If the server does not have Azure File Sync agent, you will be prompted to install the Azure File Sync service.
+2) If the server does not have an Azure File Sync agent, you will be prompted to install the Azure File Sync service.
 Click on Next to continue.

-- Once you add/create sync groups in Azure as well as adding the server and the share path as a server endpoint to it, you will see the Server endpoints details in Windows Admin Center as shown below.
+10) Once you add/create sync groups in Azure as well as add the server and the share path as a server endpoint to it, you will see the Server endpoints details in Windows Admin Center as shown below.

 That’s it there you have it!